 When it comes to breakfast offerings, the menu at Bojangles is unsurprisingly limited to biscuits (it’s just what this regional chain does).
 That means you’re in luck if you’re into biscuits.
-The Pimento Cheese Biscuit is hearty and quintessentially southern, while the basic Egg and Cheese Biscuit is only okay.
-Avoid the ham and chicken biscuits—they’re dry and boring.
+The Pimento Cheese Biscuit is hearty and quintessentially southern, while the basic Egg & Cheese Biscuit is only okay.
+Avoid the bacon and chicken biscuits—they’re dry and boring.
 The standout here is the Bo-Berry Biscuit, a heart-shaped biscuit studded with blueberries and topped with a drizzle of icing.
 They’re served warm (so be patient) and will satisfy a sweet tooth.
 One upside to Bojangles’ breakfast menu is that it’s available all day.

 9. Carl’s Jr

-Overall, the breakfast program is limited to a couple sandwiches and burritos, a few biscuits and French Toast Dips for anyone with a sweet tooth.
-One highlight is the generous portion of folded egg found in the solid Bacon, Egg and Cheese Biscuit, but the real winner is the Big Country Breakfast Burrito.
+Overall, the breakfast program is limited to a handful of sandwiches and burritos, a few biscuits, and French Toast Dips for anyone with a sweet tooth.
+One highlight is the generous portion of folded egg found in the solid Bacon, Egg & Cheese Biscuit, but the real winner is the Big Country Breakfast Burrito.
 A hot, fresh tortilla wraps up scrambled eggs, cheese, bacon, sausage, ham, and hash browns that are covered in a warm sausage gravy that improves every ingredient it touches.
 It coats the burrito.
 It will coat your mouth.
 You will want more.

 8. Del Taco

-Not only can you find that tasty twosome at this Tex-Mex-style joint, but they’re the best parts of the breakfast menu, which offers a smorgasbord of tortilla-based entrees.
+Not only can you find that tasty protein option at this Tex-Mex-style joint, but it's the best part of the breakfast menu, which offers a smorgasbord of tortilla-based entrees.
 Take the overflowing Breakfast Toasted Wrap with carne asada, which smells heavenly and tastes even better, as it’s combined with eggs, hash browns, cheddar, pico, and salsa casera.
-If you’re looking for a spicy kick to start the day, you can’t go wrong with the Breakfast Burrito with chorizo.
-Add the ultra sugary (and ultra delicious) iced coffee for a buck along with cinnamon and sugar donut bites, and enjoy a solid ending to the meal.
+A simpler—yet equally satisfying—selection is the Breakfast Burrito, which we used to order with the chain's spicy chorizo (it was sadly discontinued), but now comes with your choice of carne asada or bacon inside.

-The drive-in chain doesn’t care if you show up at 11:01am and want breakfast food, even though most fast food joints stopped serving it a half-hour ago.
+The drive-in chain doesn’t care if you show up at 11:01 am and want breakfast food, even though most fast food joints stopped serving it a half-hour ago.
 It’ll let you order Texas toast, burritos, and French toast sticks all darn day and night.
 But don’t order just anything off its breakfast menu.
 Skip the SuperSONIC Breakfast Burrito, a jumble of ingredients (egg, sausage, jalapeño, onion, tots, tomato, cheddar) that don’t work well enough together to form a cohesive meal.
 The Bacon BREAKFAST TOASTER (their caps, not ours) fares better, as it’ll remind you of a grilled cheese sandwich with an egg that you’d make in your kitchen if you weren’t so lazy, or tired.

 It’s a rite of passage for anyone in a Whataburger town to feast on a late-night breakfast of taquitos sometime after 2 am, but even at a more civilized hour, breakfast at Whataburger wows.
 The variety’s impressive, too.
-In addition to its signature taquitos with fluffy scrambled eggs, American cheese, and choice of bacon, crumbled sausage, hashbrown sticks, or chorizo when available, you’ll find sandwiches on biscuits (jalapeño-cheddar or regular) with a hard-fried disc of egg, cheese, and choice of meat (including a nice, kinda-spicy sausage patty that tastes way better than the pizza topping crumbles in the taquitos), as well as breakfast sandwiches with the same fillings on burger buns instead.
+In addition to its signature Taquitos with fluffy scrambled eggs, American cheese, and choice of bacon, crumbled sausage, Hash Brown Sticks, or chorizo when available, you’ll find sandwiches on biscuits (jalapeño-cheddar or regular) with a hard-fried disc of egg, cheese, and choice of meat (including a nice, kinda-spicy sausage patty that tastes way better than the pizza topping crumbles in the taquitos), as well as breakfast sandwiches with the same fillings on burger buns instead.

 Contrast that with the simple Breakfast Jack, and you might be surprised to learn that it’s the best breakfast meal on the menu.
 It’s not a sexy item, but it’s the tastiest thing they’ve got—a supremely thin fried egg, sliced ham, and American cheese on a bun so pillowy you could sleep on it during a cross-country flight.
-Order it with a Mocha Iced Coffee that tastes exactly like chocolate milk and you’ve got a great start to your morning.
+Order it with a Mocha Sweet Cream Iced Coffee that tastes exactly like chocolate milk and you’ve got a great start to your morning.
 Or night.

 4. Taco Bell

-The chain that invented Fourthmeal in 2007 somehow does not serve breakfast all day.
+The fast food restaurant that invented Fourthmeal in 2007 somehow does not serve breakfast all day.
 This feels like a missed opportunity for a chain that prides itself on being innovative, especially at breakfast.
 The Waffle Taco was the talk of the internet in 2013 when it launched in select cities, before being unleashed nationwide in 2014.
 The Waffle Taco is no more, but there’s still plenty worth talking about.

 Mickey D’s has been serving eggs and hotcakes since the ‘70s, and despite shelving All-Day Breakfast, there’s still plenty worth waking up early for.
 Many chains cram sweet and savory in one sandwich, but they end up looking like overstuffed suitcases and tasting like a mid-tier hotel breakfast buffet thrown in a blender.
 The McGriddle, however, is perfectly engineered—a buttery, meaty, cheesy sandwich you can eat while driving.
 The Egg McMuffin remains a top fast food breakfast sandwich, with a perfect ratio of egg, cheese and meat on a flawlessly toasted English muffin.
 And McDonald’s is an old dog with new tricks, as the Hot and Spicy McChicken Biscuit capitalizes on the chicken biscuit craze with a legitimately hot offering.
 McCafe provides all the lattes, iced coffees, and Frappuccino ripoffs you want at a fraction of the price.
 It all adds up to a fantastic breakfast.

 The Chicken Biscuit is a special thing.
-Does it help that every location continually bakes biscuits all morning long, ensuring you get one that emerged hot and fresh from the oven that morning?
+Does it help that every location continually bakes biscuits all morning long, ensuring that you get one that emerged hot and fresh from the oven that morning?
 Yes.
 The Chick-fil-A Chicken Biscuit is adorned with nothing.
 It doesn’t have to be when all you need is perfectly fried chicken and a buttery biscuit for a couple bucks.
 Sometimes a chain doesn’t need a breakfast item with bells and whistles when the breakfast item is one giant bell and whistle.